How much is Wedding Photography?

 I'm thinking you're reading this page because you've asked one or more of the above questions about hiring a wedding photographer.
 Just take a peek on the internet and do a search for "wedding photographer".
 You will find a plethora of people with photographic equipment peddling their pictures :).
 The instant communication of today via Internet, Social Media and Cell Phones/ Texting, not to mention Twitter, LinkedIn, Pinterest, and the dozens of other sites make it easy for anyone to "get noticed" in the Wedding Photography Industry.
 Easy doesn't mean good though.
 Back in the day, you had to make a significant investment to get your name out there.
 Most didn't even attempt it until their work was "ready for prime time".
 Today?
 For some reason people think being a Wedding Photographer is easy, they think it's quick money for doing very little work.
 I'm still trying to figure out the quick, easy money part, but I can understand the appeal to want to be a Wedding Photographer.
 After all, I've been one most of my life.
 Wedding Photography is one of those businesses that the better you are at doing it, the easier you make it look to spectators.
 This, I think, gives rise to the, "Hey, how hard can that be?
 Look, he's just taking pictures, I can do that.", type of mentality.
 This leads to lots of people who think they can do it better.... trying to cash in.

 The Raw Truth is this: Every Wedding Photographer and every Wedding Photography Package is different.
 Just like every Bride and Groom and Wedding is different.
-In the Tampa Bay Area, the real average spent for Wedding Photography and Video combined in 2013 was $2500.
-The way I see it, if you split that number, you're seeing a real true number for Wedding Photography Pricing in our area.
-I'd say $1200 to $1800 is the mean, or average of what was spent.
+In the Tampa Bay Area, the real average spent for Wedding Photography in 2016 was $2950 with albums and Engagement Sessions.
+A bit lower without those, at about $2100.
 Feel better yet?
 No, you don't have to spent $5000 or more for a GOOD, Professional Wedding Photographer in Tampa Bay.
 After all, why should you?
-75% of the rest of the brides didn't.
+85% of the rest of the brides didn't.

 I've been a member of several Professional Organizations over the years.
 I've also taught many, many seminars and workshops for Professional Photographers.
 I've also been subjected to other's opinions on how we should all run our businesses.
 It's amazing what people will tell you about how you should do things without having a clue about your situation, your business, or your personal and professional goals.
 Without discrediting other Professional Wedding Photographers and the Organizations that seem to spring up around them too much, I'll just say that if you ever hear someone say, "I charge the standard rates for Wedding Photography", they're full of crap.
 There is no such thing.
 We live in a free market economy, aka.
 Capitalism.
 This means people charge what they charge.
 Plain and simple.
 They have that right to do as they wish.
 Everyone makes their Wedding Package Prices the way they want to.